How to create a strong LinkedIn profile for engineers and manufacturing specialists

 3. Your technical focus

-Key tools, systems or environments.
+Key tools, systems, or environments.

 4. What you’re interested in next (optional)

-Permanent, contract, leadership, product development, etc.
+Full-time, contract, leadership, product development, etc.

 Example:

-Strong background in C/C++, RTOS and hardware bring-up, with end-to-end ownership from prototype to production.
+Strong background in C/C++, RTOS, and hardware bring-up, with end-to-end ownership from prototype to production.

 Experienced working closely with electronics and manufacturing teams to support certification and production ramp-up.